TateoDev/TateScript/README.md

 # TateScript
-The world's worst programming language
+The world's worst programming language (I made this in middle school)

 # Commands
   **establish**